 E 97°14.130’

 This was to be the permanent site for the boat; the presence of army checkpoints further upriver made any further progress unwise.
-In any case, this was the preferred point for Poh-Se to moor; very accessible to the lakes.
+In any case, this was the preferred point for Po Se to moor, very accessible to the lakes.

 It was here that something of a breakthrough occurred.
 A local farmer by the name of Kyaw Liang told Sein Win that he recognised the bird in our photo; he had seen an unnusual duck with a pink head on one of the more distant lakes, around 10 days previously.
-I asked Sein Win to ask the farmer if he could describe the lake to our boatman and guide and, when he did, we found that Poh Sey also knew of the lake.
+I asked Sein Win to ask the farmer if he could describe the lake to our boatman and guide and, when he did, we found that Po Se also knew of this lake.
 The farmer added that he saw the bird ‘around evening’, between 17.00 and 18.00 hrs.

 As it turned out, we staked out the wrong lake.
 This was to be an early example of the many translation problems that were to plague my trip to Myanmar; on this occasion we met up with a group of young girls labouring and collecting wood, who mentioned, on looking at our photo, that we would certainly ‘see many ducks’ on a lake they knew of (note: A lake, not THE lake).
 This meant a very hot and exhausting day hacking though thick briars and thorns with machetes and seeing nothing but Pochard, Spot-billed Duck and White-winged Duck, amongst many others.